The Ultimate In Birding Tours

 OUTLINE ITINERARY

-• Day 1: Morning tour start at Makassar airport.
+• Day 1: Morning tour start at Makassar.
 Drive to Malino.

 • Day 2: Lompobattang range, then return to Makassar.